sidki123/AttacksonImplementationsCourseBook/docs/01_introduction.md

 The following story is a true story about the NSA - the US intelligence agency and their classified internal journal named "Cryptologic Spectrum".
 In the US, there is a law called “The Freedom of Information Act” (FOIA).
-This lawy states that in general, any person can ask for an access to government documents.
+This law states that in general, any person can ask for an access to government documents.
 So, in 2007, a lawyer named Michael Ravnitzky, went ahead and asked for the table of contents of all the articles in the NSA journal.
 The NSA tried postponing his request for